Mahmud0808/Iconify/README.md

   > [!NOTE]
   >
-  > If some or most of the customizations are still not working for Magisk users, you might need to follow step 1 of KernelSU users' installation steps.
+  > If some or most of the customizations are still not working for Magisk users, you might need to disable `Unmount modules` option from magisk manager (if available) and/or follow step 1 of KernelSU users' installation steps.

   ### Installation for KernelSU Users:​